kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/support-pod-level-resources/README.md

 #### Container-level resources

 For workloads that define only container-level resources, VPA should continue controlling resources at the container level, consistent with current behavior prior to this KEP.
-In other words, for a multi-container Pod without pod-level resources but with at least one container specifying resources, VPA should, by default, autoscale all containers.
+In other words, for a multi-container Pod without pod-level resources but with at least one container specifying resources, VPA should by default autoscale all containers.

 #### Pod-level resources